 Bacteria overgrowth in the small intestine can lead to malnutrition, one of the biggest concerns with SIBO.
 Essential nutrients, protein, carbohydrates and fats aren’t properly absorbed, causing deficiencies, including iron deficiency, vitamin B12 deficiency, calcium deficiency and deficiencies in the fat-soluble vitamins — vitamin A deficiency, vitamin D deficiency, vitamin E deficiency and vitamin K deficiency.

 Vitamin B12 deficiency is more common than most people believe.
 There are a number of factors that can lead to deficiency, besides SIBO.
-Vegetarians and vegans are at particular risk, as are individuals who have inadequate stomach acid or take medications that suppress stomach acid — proton pump inhibitors, H2 blockers and other antacids.(13)
+Vegetarians and vegans are at particular risk, as are individuals who have inadequate stomach acid or take medications that suppress stomach acid — such as proton pump inhibitors, H2 blockers and other antacids.(15)

 As noted above, these commonly prescribed medications are linked to SIBO.